List of Dude, That's My Ghost! characters: Rajeev Baguiati

-Rajeev Baguiati (voiced by Rasmus Hardiker) is Spencer's friend.
+Rajeev Baguiati (voiced by Alexandre Nguyen in French and Rasmus Hardiker in English) is Spencer's friend.
 He is a goofy teenager and self-proclaimed ladies man and party animal.
 He is also Shanilla's brother.
 He is very clumsy, socially inept, and can be a rather bad friend at times (especially when he is chasing after Lolo).
 He is normally cast as the lead in all of Spencer's movies, despite being a rather lackluster actor.
 He wears a red-buckled belt that used to belong to Billy in order to see him.
 He has a very public crush on Lolo and is relentless in his pursuit of her affections, despite her constant rejections and proclaimed hatred of him.

 Shanila Baguiati

-Shanila Baguiati (voiced by Larissa Murray) is Spencer's friend and Rajeev's twin sister.
+Shanila Baguiati (voiced by Nathalie Bienaimé in French and Larissa Murray in English) is Spencer's friend and Rajeev's twin sister.
 She is much more level-headed than her brother and is often the voice of common sense between the two.
 She wears a pink bracelet that used to belong to Billy in order to see him.
 She also has a secret crush on Spencer.

 Hugh Wright

-Hugh Wright (voiced by Ewan Bailey in English) is Spencer's dad.
+Hugh Wright (voiced by Stéphane Ronchewski in French and Ewan Bailey in English) is Spencer's dad.
 He works as an accountant but has a passion for inventing and tinkering with things.
 However, he is terrible with technology (especially computers).